SciML/DiffEqDocs.jl/docs/src/features/monte_carlo.md

 If your function is a `ParameterizedFunction`, you can do similar modifications to `prob.f` to perform a parameter search.
 The `output_func` is a reduction function.
-For example, if we wish to only save the 2nd coordinate at the end of the solution, we can do:
+For example, if we wish to only save the 2nd coordinate at the end of each solution, we can do:

 ```julia
 output_func(sol) = sol[end,2]
 ```

+Thus the Monte Carlo Simulation would return as its data an array which is the end value of the 2nd dependent variable for each of the runs.

 ## Parallelism